 A There are fish in those lakes you are talking about: blue gill, bass, sunfish, carp, and they all survive.
 And guess what?
 Koi are in the carp family.
 Koi were originally raised for food in Japan.
 They would grow rice in the summer and then flood the rice patties and raise koi in the winter, cutting holes in the ice to catch them for food.
-However, your pond must be 4 ´ to 6 feet deep to ensure the water stays about 40 o the bottom.
+However, your pond must be 4 ́ to 6 ‘feet deep to ensure the water stays about 4’ to the bottom.
 Turn off the waterfall and bottom drain, draw water from the skimmer to keep the bottom still.
 Place swimming pool solar blankets over the surface.
 If your pond is deep enough, you can let it freeze over.
 However, you need to install a horse tank heater to keep a hole open in the ice to allow any ammonia gas from rotting debris on the bottom to escape.
 If your pond is less than 4 ´ feet deep, take the koi indoors for the winter and place them in a garage or basement tank.

 Q Can I keep koi and goldfish together?

 A Yes, you can.
 They are both cold water fish and members of the carp family.
-Most other cold water fish can also swim together, such as shubunkins, rudd, orfe, blue gill, mosquito fish, guppies, sunfish, bass, etc. However, only in deeper ponds where the mean temperature is 65 degrees or less on the bottom for bass, sunfish and blue gill.
+Most other cold water fish can also swim together, such as shubunkins, rudd, orfe, blue gill, mosquito fish, guppies, sunfish, bass, etc. However, only in deeper ponds where the mean temperature is 65 degrees or less on the bottom for bass, sunfish and bluegill.

 Q My pond water is very clear, but my fish are dying.
 What is wrong?

 A Drinking water might taste good, smell good, and look clear.
 But some of the most toxic chemicals that are known to cause cancer are colorless, odorless and tasteless.
-I recommend that you purchase a test kit form a pond store and check your water regularly.
+I recommend that you purchase a test kit from a pond store and check your water regularly.
 Nitrates, nitrite and ammonia are all detrimental to fish.
 Ammonia and nitrite can, at high levels, be fatal to fish.
-These substances are dissolved in the water and consequently are impossible to detect by the clarity of the water and they can break down the fishes’ immune system.
+These substances are dissolved in the water and consequently are impossible to detect by the clarity of the water and they can break down the fish’s immune system.

 Q What type of filter do you recommend?

 A For any pond over 1000 gallons, I recommend a pressurized biological bead filter that can be back washed.
 I have used Aqua Ultraviolet Ultima II filters for years.
 Most larger pond suppliers carry them.
 Their filters range from 1000 gallons to 10,000 gallons.
 Up-flow and gravity flow filters require regular cleaning, which is a filthy job.
 The filter media is packed with stinky, putrid fish waste and decaying pond scum.
-As you handle the filter screens, media, scrubbers, etc., you will have little white feces-eating worms that are 1/16″ long crawling on your hands and arms.
+As you handle the filter screens, media, scrubbers, etc. you will have little white feces-eating worms that are 1/16″ long crawling on your hands and arms.
 Not to mention the noxious smell that burns your eyes and lungs.

 It cost pennies on the dollar to make, yet dealers charge a fortune.
 You pay the price for the filter and in the time it takes to maintain it you pay an additional cost for your time maintaining it.
-With a pressurized filter, it only takes the turn of a handle for 2 to 3 minutes and the filter is clean.
+With a pressurized filter, it only takes a turn of a handle for 2 to 3 minutes and the filter is clean.
 The waste water is not wasted either.
 You can water your plants with it using the discharge hose.
 If you can imagine, that brown, colored, stinky water is packed with nitrogen.
 It’s better than Miracle Grow T.M.
-I have used my 6000 gallon Ultima II for over eight years and it works as well now as they day it was installed.
+I have used my 6000 gallon Ultima II for over eight years and it works as well now as the day it was installed.
 Happy, happy fish!